omerceder/overwolf-test/README.md

 ### CSS

 * I've used regular CSS and not SCSS/SASS.
-In retrospect, I think I prefer to use SCSS and compile it even for a one-pager like this.
+In retrospect, I think it would have been better to use SCSS and compile it even for a one-pager like this.
 * I did try to make use of the variables as much as possible.

 ### Responsiveness